grammyjs/website/site/docs/hosting/cyclic.md

 └── tsconfig.json
 ```

-After that, open `tsconfig.json` and change it to use this configuration:
+Then, open `tsconfig.json`, and rewrite its contents to use this configuration:

 ```json
 {